Survey says almost 100 Sullivan middle schoolers interested in swim team - NewsBreak

 TCAT Elizabethton students nominated to national honor society

 ELIZABETHTON — The Tennessee College of Applied Technology Elizabethton has announced that 17 students have been nominated to the National Technical Honor Society for the fall of 2022, according to Patricia Henderson, student services coordinator for the school.
-In order to become a member of the honor society, students...
+To become a member of the honor society, students must have...

 Carpenter discusses future school projects with Carter Education Committee